certinia/apex-mdapi/README.markdown

 About the Author
 ----------------

-My name is Andrew Fawcett, I am the CTO of FinancialForce.com, if you want to ask questions you can do so via the Issues tab or just follow me on Twitter, my name is **andyinthecloud**.
+My name is Andrew Fawcett, I am the CTO of FinancialForce.com, if you want to ask questions you can do so via the Issues tab or just follow me on Twitter, my name is [andyinthecloud](http://twitter.com/andyinthecloud)

 I enjoy making life easier and enabling more people to help me in this endevour!
 And thus API's is one of my main passions.
 Hence this article!
 Enjoy and do let me know what cool time saving solutions you create!